Why use a Cluster?

 /proc

-[user@laptop ~]$ cat /proc/cpuinfo [user@laptop ~]$ cat /proc/meminfo
+[you@laptop:~]$ cat /proc/cpuinfo [you@laptop:~]$ cat /proc/meminfo

 - (Or on mac) Run system_profiler

-[user@laptop ~]$ system_profiler SPHardwareDataType
+[you@laptop:~]$ system_profiler SPHardwareDataType

 Explore a Worker Node